RapidSoftwareSolutions/Marketplace-Lexalytics-Package/README.md

 | documentId| String     | the id of the deleted document.

 ## Lexalytics.retrieveDocumentsByJobId
-If you submitted via jobId, you must also retrieve by that job_id.
-You cannot use a config_id when retrieving by job_id, although you can use a config_id when submitting with a job_id.This call retrieves as many processed documents as fit into your maximum batch size.By default, the server responds to retrieval requests with 100 documents per batch.
+If you submitted via jobId, you must also retrieve by that jobId.
+You cannot use a config_id when retrieving by jobId, although you can use a config_id when submitting with a jobId.This call retrieves as many processed documents as fit into your maximum batch size.By default, the server responds to retrieval requests with 100 documents per batch.
 To increase this limit, please contact us.Once a document has been retrieved, it will be removed from the Semantria systems.

 | Field    | Type       | Description
 |----------|------------|----------